utkarshcmu/grafana.org/content/blog/2017-10-27-timeshift-ep19.md

 [**Monitoring Data in a SQL Table with Prometheus and Grafana**](https://jcooney.net/post/2017/10/23/prometheus-grafana-sql.html) Joseph recently built a proof-of-concept to add monitoring and alerting on the results of a Microsoft SQL Server query.
 Since he knew he'd eventually want to monitor many other things, from many other sources, he chose Prometheus and Grafana as his starting point.
 In this article, he walks us through his steps of exposing SQL queries to Prometheus, collecting metrics, alerting, and visualizing the results in Grafana.

 [**Crypto Exchange Trading Data**](https://cointradeanalysis.com/dashboard/db/wex-tokens?refresh=15m&orgId=2) Discovering interesting public Grafana dashboards has been happening [more](https://grafana.wikimedia.org/?orgId=1) and [more](http://monitor.gitlab.net/?orgId=1) lately.
 This week, I came across a dashboard visualizing trading data on the crypto exchanges.
-If you have an interetsing public dashboard you'd like shared, <a href="https://twitter.com/intent/tweet?text=Hey%20%40grafana, Check out this dashboard!">Let us know</a>.
+If you have a public dashboard you'd like shared, <a href="https://twitter.com/intent/tweet?text=Hey%20%40grafana, Check out this dashboard!">Let us know</a>.

 <hr />